MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 # Secure data in a data warehouse

 Microsoft Fabric permissions and granular SQL permissions work together to govern Warehouse access and user permissions.
-In this exercise, you will secure data using granular permissions, column-level security, row-level security and dynamic data masking.
+In this exercise, you'll secure data using granular permissions, column-level security, row-level security, and dynamic data masking.

-This lab will take approximately **45** minutes to complete.
+This lab takes approximately **45** minutes to complete.

 > **Note**: You need a [Microsoft Fabric trial](https://learn.microsoft.com/fabric/get-started/fabric-trial) to complete this exercise.